Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 \subsubsection{Flow around a cylinder: transient case (Re = 100)}

 For consideration of droplet behaviour in the transient regime, the case of $Re = 100$ is used.
 The underlying carrier flow becomes periodic at this level of unsteadiness, and forms the well-known phenomenon of a von K\'{a}rm\'{a}n vortex street.
-The configuration is identical to that in section \ref{sec:fpc-mono-steady} except that the value of $Re$ is higher and the initial droplet seeding consists of 81 droplets that are injected over the interval ${y} / R \in [-4,4]$ with uniform spacing at each timestep.
+The configuration is identical to that in Section \ref{sec:fpc-mono-steady} except that the value of $Re$ is higher and the initial droplet seeding consists of 81 droplets that are injected over the interval ${y} / R \in [-4,4]$ with uniform spacing at each timestep.
+This corresponds to an initial average inter-droplet spacing of $\Delta x_{d0} = 0.1$, however the initial smoothing length is kept as $h_0 = 0.08$ as for the steady-state case, in order to achieve better resolution of the transient structures in the droplet number density field.
+In practice, this value of $h_0 = 0.8 \, \Delta x_{d0}$ also represents the lower size limit of initial smoothing length that will result in a smooth number density field for transient configurations, and as such has been found to be the optimum value for achieving this trade-off in these cases.
 As before, the carrier flow evolves according to Eqs.~\eqref{eq:carrier-flow-eqs} and the droplets and Jacobian are governed by Eqs.~\eqref{eq:fpc-part-eqns}.
-The three distinct droplet sizes corresponding to $St = 0.1$, $1$, and $10$ are again considered, with the number density field ${{n}} ({x},{y})$ reconstructed using kernel regression at $t = 40$ displayed in Figures \eqref{fig:4a}, \eqref{fig:4c}, and \eqref{fig:4e} respectively for each case, and the associated profiles of the number density field at selected values of ${x}$ given in Figures \eqref{fig:4b}, \eqref{fig:4d}, and \eqref{fig:4f}.
+The three distinct droplet sizes corresponding to $St = 0.1$, $1$, and $10$ are again considered, with the number density field ${{n}}$ reconstructed using kernel regression at $t = 40$ displayed in Figures \eqref{fig:4a}, \eqref{fig:4c}, and \eqref{fig:4e} respectively for each case, and the associated profiles of the number density field at selected values of ${x}$ given in Figures \eqref{fig:4b}, \eqref{fig:4d}, and \eqref{fig:4f}.